John McCain: Brain tumor diagnosis and surgery

-On July 14, 2017, McCain underwent a minimally invasive craniotomy at Mayo Clinic Hospital in Phoenix, Arizona, in order to remove a blood clot above his left eye.
+On July 14, 2017, McCain underwent a minimally invasive craniotomy at Mayo Clinic Hospital in Phoenix, Arizona, to remove a blood clot above his left eye.
 His absence prompted Senate Majority Leader Mitch McConnell to delay a vote on the Better Care Reconciliation Act.
-Five days later, Mayo Clinic doctors announced that the laboratory results from the surgery confirmed the presence of a glioblastoma, which is a very aggressive cancerous brain tumor.
-Standard treatment options for this tumor include chemotherapy and radiation, although even with treatment, average survival time is approximately 14 months.
+Five days later, Mayo Clinic doctors announced the presence of a glioblastoma, which is a very aggressive cancerous brain tumor.
+Even with treatment, average survival time is approximately 14 months.
 McCain was a survivor of previous cancers, including melanoma.

 President Donald Trump publicly wished Senator McCain well, as did many others, including former president Obama.
 On July 19, McCain's senatorial office issued a statement that he "appreciates the outpouring of support he has received over the last few days.
-He is in good spirits as he continues to recover at home with his family in Arizona.
-He is grateful to the doctors and staff at Mayo Clinic for their outstanding care, and is confident that any future treatment will be effective."
-On July 24, McCain announced via Twitter that he would return to the United States Senate the following day.
+He is in good spirits as he continues to recover at home ... and is confident that any future treatment will be effective."